Disclaimer

 Like all biases born of privilege, transphobia assumes that the marginalized identity needs explaining while the privileged identity does not.
 For example, homophobia works this way.
 Homophobic people often ask where queer identity comes from ("How do you know you're gay?
 Are you sure?
 What made you gay?") without asking where straight identity comes from ("How do I know I'm straight?
 Am I sure?
 What made me heterosexual?")
 Transphobic people expect trans people to have to explain and prove our gender identities when they cannot do the same for themselves.

 Transphobes usually assume that our transtitions are about them: that we are doing this to gain access to their spaces.
 The favorite bugaboo here is the idea of "a man in a woman's bathroom, horrors!"
 But the fact is that if some male-assigned creep wants to harass and assault women by peeping at them in bathrooms, he can just walk in and do it for free.
-To medically transition from male-assignment to female status, a person must invest thousands of dollars over a period of years, endure social stigma, violence, employment discrimination, etc.--and
+To medically transition from male-assignment to female status, a person must invest thousands of dollars over a period of years, endure social stigma, violence, employment discrimination, etc.--and be vetted by a series of medical professionals, all of whom are constantly ready to slam down the gate and stop the process if they catch any whiff at all of the transition being related to kink rather than identity.
+That's not a plausible route for peepers.

 There is a transphobic double-bind that relates to how well trans people "pass"--that is, whether a trans person looks to observers like hir sex of assignment or hir sex of destination.
 When transphobes recognize a person as visibly trans, they mock hir: "Look!
 An ugly chick with mascara on her moustache HAHAHA!" or "OMG--dude in a skirt!"
 If they encounter a person they cannot assign to binary sex categories, they confront the person and demand a binary identification: "Hey!
 Are you a guy or a girl?
 What's wrong with you?"
 And if they take a trans person as their identified sex after a "successful" transition, and then discover the person is trans, they read this as deception, especially (it all being about them) as some attempt to sneak into their pants.

 There are particular feminist-transphobic tropes as well.
 The second-wave feminist transphobic line is well-encapsulated by my morning commenter: "In case you forgot, the majority of transgender people are males to begin with.
 They still have their male power, male privilege, male upbringing and male experience.
 Even though they are trying to claim female, womanhood and female privilege, when in reality, they are still male."
+This transphobic vision imagines a cabal of men whose goal in life is to infiltrate the Michigan Womyn's Music Festival by any means necessary.
+Trans men are the dupes of this cabal, as my commentator states: "[Y]ou have been taken and hijacked by the tranny (male) mentality."

 There is a third-wave feminist transphobic alternative reading of trans people.
 In this vision, gender is not an essentialist dichotomy that cannot be altered, but a repressive socially-constructed binary that must be subverted to liberate people.
 (The language is very High Theory, I know, I know. . .)
 Here the "crime" in transitioning is subscribing to gender stereotypes and strengthening the myth of dyadic gender, opposite sexes.
 If you were female assigned at birth, not believing that you are "really a woman" is great, but believing you are "really a man" is regressive, unenlightened, idiotic.
 You should subvert gender and be genderqueer but not transition.